ualib/agda-algebras/glossary.rst

    base
      See: :term:`equational base`

+   boolean combination
+     𝐿et Σ be a set of formulae.
+A **boolean combination** of Σ is obtained by connecting formulae from Σ using only the logical connectives ∨, ∧, and ¬.

+     **Remark**.
+In this definition, we could have allowed → and ↔ among the logical connectives and we could have omitted ∨.

+     **TODO**.
+Decide whether to include ⊤ and ⊥, by themselves, among boolean combinations, since after all ⊤ and ⊥ are logical connectives.

+   boolean closure
+     The **boolean closure** of Σ is the set of all :term:`boolean combinations` of Σ.

+     For example, 𝐪𝐟 denotes the set of all boolean combinations of atomic formulae.

    bound variable
      A variable that is bound by a quantifier is called a **bound variable**.

      For instance, if the "domain of discourse" is the set of natural numbers, then the sentence :math:`∀ x \; (x ≥ 0)` asserts, "every natural number is greater than or equal to zero."
 The latter is an informal statement that makes no reference to the variable :math:`x`.
 It is not a statement about a particular variable; it is a statement about all natural numbers.
 The variable :math:`x` is simply a placeholder, or "dummy variable."
 The sentence :math:`∀ x \; (x ≥ 0)` is logically equivalent to the sentence :math:`∀ y \; (y ≥ 0)`.

      A variable that is not bound is called a :term:`free variable`.

    Calculus of Inductive Constructions
      See: https://en.wikipedia.org/wiki/Calculus_of_constructions